ik1xpv/Hermes-Lite/README.md

 ![audio io](audio/HLA10_001.JPG)

 The RTL code with the pinout for PCB1.1 is in branch [Audiocodec_1](https://github.com/ik1xpv/Hermes-Lite/tree/audiocodec_1).
 The PHONES output and the Microphone input run fine.
-LINEIN has not jet been used.
+LINEIN has not yet been used.

 It runs with PowerSDR both in rx (1 or 2) and tx, and with CuSDR64 in rx (1|2) in Win7.